JaySpencerAnderson/PerfectMondrian/README.md

 it looks like the method is sound and fairly direct.
 The big question is whether the process will result in rational dimensions.
 I think I'm going to have to wait and see how that pans out.

 Stay tuned.
-I just got the store in the Mongo DB to work (again) today so now I think I can just work on implementing the procedure to solve.
+I just got the save in the Mongo DB to work (again) today so now I think I can just work on implementing the procedure to solve.

 Jay